TAPPI Antitrust Policy

 DO send the agenda for all meetings to TAPPI headquarters c/o Technical Division Administrator 15 days prior to the meeting.

-DO send all minutes to TAPPI headquarters 30 days after the meeting.
+DO send all minutes to TAPPI headquarters within 30 days after the meeting.

 DO review TAPPI Antitrust Policy and General Rules of Antitrust Compliance prior to the meeting.